Teun/SnappetChallenge/README.md

     mongo localhost:27017/snappetchallenge_db convert.js

 Start Visual Studio 2015 and open the solution.
 Wait till `Bower` and `npm` have restored the required packages and the Gulp tasks are loaded.
-Then run the application with IISExpress.
+Then run the application.

 ## Things to explore
 - [x] ASP.NET 5